Dr Alistair Black

 Fees for treatment sessions depend upon your ability to pay and your personal circumstances, taking into consideration that psychoanalysis is not a ‘quick fix’ and the treatment may well be a lengthy process.

-My standard fee for one session a week is £50 with negotiable increases for additional sessions in the week.
+My standard fee for one session a week is £70 with negotiable increases for additional sessions in the week.
+I recommend two sessions per week or more for more sustained and in depth work.

 The fee and the frequency per week of sessions will be discussed and decided during the initial consultation if you decide to take up my offer of analysis.